maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 The feedback is only shown to a student if the quiet option is set to 'no'.
 If feedback is shown, then examples are given in the answer-test test suite.

 We expose the exact behaviour of each answer test by giving registered users access to STACK's test suite for STACK Answer tests.
 This can be found on a live server at `.../moodle/question/type/stack/answertests.php`.
 This script compares pairs of expressions and displays the outcomes from each test.
 This script is mainly used to ensure STACK is working, but it is invaluable for understanding what each test really does.
 In particular it enables question authors to see examples of which expressions are the same and different together with examples of the automatically generated feedback.
 We provide a static page giving the outcome of all [answer test results](Answer_tests_results.md).

 ## In general ##

-You can apply functions before applying the tests.
+You can apply functions before applying the tests using the feedback variables.
 For example, to ignore case sensitivity you can apply the [Maxima commands defined by STACK](../CAS/Maxima.md#Maxima_commands_defined_by_STACK) `exdowncase(ex)` to the arguments, before you apply one of the other answer tests.

-# Equality #
+# Equivalence #

-A crucial component in the assessment process the ability to decide if two expressions are equal.
+A crucial component in the assessment process the ability to decide if two expressions are equivalent.
+It turns out there are many useful senses when trying to assess students' answers.

 Let us assume a teacher has asked a student to expand out \((x+1)^2\) and the response they have from one student is \(x^2+x+x+1\).
 This is "correct" in the sense that it is algebraically equivalent to \((x+1)^2\) and is in expanded form